sympy/sympy/doc/src/modules/vector/vector_integration.rst

 >>> vector_integrate(1, circle)
 8*pi

 Suppose a user wants to calculate the perimeter of triangle.
 Determining the parametric representation of triangle can be difficult.
-Instead, the user can use an object of Polygon class in the geometry module.
+Instead, the user can use an object of :class:`~sympy.geometry.polygon.Polygon` class in the geometry module.

->>> from sympy.geometry import Point, Polygon.
+>>> from sympy.geometry import Point, Polygon
 >>> triangle = Polygon(Point(1, 2), (3, 5), (1,6))
 >>> vector_integrate(1, triangle)
 sqrt(5) + sqrt(13) + 4